fitzypop/ghibli.deno.dev/README.md

 2/28/23 - Getting close to feature parity with the jsonServe ghibliapi.
 2/27/23 - Naive implementation for endpoints completed.
 Still need to add optional search params.
 2/26/23 - Finally created a functional migration script to parse `data.json` to `seed.sql` for supabase.
+6/3/23 - No longer maintaining this repo, in favor of a simplier solution

 ## Features todo